mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 security for a multiple-phase ticket.
 They are offering Cr100000 per month plus standard salaries for the unit for the duration of the ticket.
-An additional bonus of Cr50000 will be given if none of ZRC’s equipment is damaged by the opposition.
+An additional bonus of Cr50000 will be given if none of ZRC's equipment is damaged by the opposition.

-REFEREE’S INFORMATION
+REFEREE'S INFORMATION
 There are a number of issues at play here.
 On the surface, a ragtag group of miners should pose no threat to a well-trained and equipped platoon of